 - Is the client request or issue actually critical or is there an opportunity to push back or offer alternatives?

-- Does this meeting need to happen now or would we be better served by requesting an extension and taking our time in preparation?
+- Does this meeting need to happen now or would we be better served by requesting an extension?

 - Is this really an emergency that affects the organization or is it simply an “executive request”?